SARE Professional Development Program Annual Report for Utah

 - Presentations of Professional development training results at conferences/workshops/In-service trainings

 2. Competitive mini-grant program in conjunction with USU IPM Center

-The survey instrument is designed to assist in measuring short- and medium-range impacts of our yearly professional development program efforts.
-All 2013 participants were given the survey instrument.
+The survey instrument used is designed to assist in measuring short- and medium-range impacts of our yearly professional development program efforts.
 See Evaluation Table Below.

 Questions 6 through 9 explore the future intentions of those trained in this year’s PDP programs.
-47.9%, of this year’s participants, were planning on participating in an education event utilizing some aspect of this year’s training.
-Another 57.7% are planning on making available some of the resources from this year’s training to agricultural producers.
-A limited number (29.6%) were looking forward to development of a train the trainer program from their own training.
-In addition, it is estimated from this year’s trainees that 10,269 contacts will be made utilizing one or many aspects of their training.
+Fifty-five percent of this year’s participants were planning on participating in an education event utilizing some aspect of this year’s training.
+Another 58% are planning on making available some of the resources from this year’s training to agricultural producers.
+A limited number (32%) were looking forward to development of a train the trainer program from their own training experience.
+In addition it is estimated from this year’s trainees that 10,776 contacts will be made utilizing one or many aspects of their training in the coming year.

-No data was collected during the past year’s worth of training to give a definitive narrative on this important subject.
-In future years the assessment tools available may be sufficient to assist in answering this question.
-It can be stated, with antidotal information, that there are those that attended training in 2013 that will make or development changes in current programs and develop new products.
+No data was collected during the past years’ worth of training to give a definitive narrative on this important subject.
+In the future, when standard assessment tools become available data will be collected to assist in answering this important question.

 |In the next year I am likely to use some aspect of this activity||%|

 |Q6||In an educational program that I plan/participate in||55|

 |Q7||As a resource I will make available to producers||58|